technology-toolbox/website/content/blog/jjameson/2010/04/09/test-driven-development-tdd-in-the-real-world-part-2.md

 ---
-title: "Test Driven Development (TDD) in the Real World, Part 2"
+title: Test Driven Development (TDD) in the Real World, Part 2
 date: 2010-04-09T09:48:00-06:00
 excerpt:
   "In part